 These tools start with a simple input format specification created by the architect or senior design engineers.
 The tool takes that specification and expands it to provide multiple teams with functionally correct, synthesizable RTL code, UVM verification code, C-Header files, and documentation.

-- One group that is always under the gun is the Design Verification team.
-As the specification is completed, the DV team uses the code generated to accelerate creation of the UVM register abstraction model.
-Doing it this way provides the design verification team with instant access to an up-to-date RTL model and updated test-bench related code.
-The DV team is no longer working with a old design code that is out of date, or discover at a later time that changes in the design were not reflected in the testbench resulting in bugs or incomplete tests.
+One group that is always under the gun is the Design Verification team.
+Upon completing the specification, the DV team utilizes the generated code to expedite the creation of the UVM register abstraction model.
+Doing it this way provides the design verification team with instant access to an up-to-date RTL model and updated test-bench-related code.
+The DV team is no longer working with an old design code that is out of date or discovers at a later time that changes in the design were not reflected in the testbench resulting in bugs or incomplete tests.

-- Tools like this enable fast turn-around times, allowing multiple iterations per day.
-Issues discovered during design verification that require a specification changes commonly drive these iterations.
-With tools like these, enable the resulting specification change to immediately propagate to each group that is a consumer of the impacted code change.
+Tools like this enable fast turn-around times, allowing multiple iterations per day.
+Issues discovered during design verification that require a specification change commonly drive these iterations.
+Tools like these, enable the resulting specification change to immediately propagate to each group that is a consumer of the impacted code change.

 The bottom line about register generation tools and SV/UVM implementation time: